Publicidad programática

 What is Programmatic Advertising – Short Introduction

 Instead, programmatic advertising uses data-driven insights to target the right audience at the right time, which can result in more efficient and effective campaigns.
-With the rise of digital media and data availability, programmatic advertising has become a popular choice for many advertisers and publishers.
+With the rise of digital media and data availability, programmatic advertising has become popular for many advertisers and publishers.

-Programmatic deals that we’ll discuss below often go under the term Programmatic Direct.
+Programmatic deals we’ll discuss below often go under the term Programmatic Direct.
 If you want the benefits of both traditional reservations and programmatic buying, you may want to consider one or more programmatic direct deals.

-Open Auction vs Private Auction vs Preferred Deals vs Programmatic Guaranteed
+Open Auction vs. Private Auction vs. Preferred Deals vs. Programmatic Guaranteed

 Transaction Costs For Different Programmatic Deals*

-Tech fee on buyer side (agency / advertiser)Tech fee on seller side (publisher)
+Tech fee on the seller sideTech fee on seller side

 Open Auction±10-20%±10-30%